A Guide to Sustainable Thanksgiving Party Planning

 2. Shop Your Fridge

 Before you go shopping, do a thorough inventory of your fridge and pantry.
-That way, you won’t find yourself in the middle of the canned goods aisle wondering if you have enough beans and buying “just in case.”
+That way, you won’t find yourself in the middle of the canned goods aisle wondering if you have enough beans and buying a couple of cans “just to be sure.”

 According to The U.S. Environmental Protection Agency (EPA), you should check what you already have in your home before going to the store.
 Reach all the way back on your shelves to find those cans you’ve forgotten all about.